EUMETNET/Dev-portal/README.md

     Should be running in http://localhost:3002

-    The `just up` command created three dummy users to Keycloak.
+    The `manage-users.sh up` command created three dummy users to Keycloak.
 You can check the users and credentials from `./keycloak/config/dummy-users.json`.
 For testing you can login with username & password:
     ```
     username = user
     password = user